cloudpedagogy/ai-capability-framework-scenarios/README.md

 A practical, governance-credible scenario library for applying the **CloudPedagogy AI Capability Framework (2026 Edition)** in real professional contexts.

-This repository translates the Framework from a conceptual reference model into **actionable, context-sensitive practice** across education, research, leadership, governance, and knowledge-intensive work.
+This repository translates the Framework from a conceptual reference model into **actionable, context-sensitive practice** across education, research, leadership, governance, public service, and knowledge-intensive work.

 ---